BURN INJURIES & SSD BENEFITS

 - Inform the SSA they should automatically pay your benefits under the Compassionate Allowance Rules

-- Appeal if you receive an initial denial from Disability Determination Services
+- Appeal if you receive an initial denial from DDS

 - Request a Hearing with an Administrative Law Judge (ALJ)